Healthy Weight Loss

 Think of the adrenal glands as our shock absorbers.
 When they get exhausted we no longer have the reserves we need, and become less resilient to life’s bumps along the way.

 When we have ongoing daily stress for a prolonged period of time, our cortisol levels rise and can cause weight gain, reduced bone density, high blood pressure, mood swings, muscle weakness, insomnia, memory loss and suppressed immunity, which all lead to illness.
 Stress, especially chronic stress, constricts our blood vessels and taxes the adrenals and thyroid hormones causing imbalances that affect our metabolism, circulation, elimination and the distribution of excess fat.
-You can help to balance your hormones by nourishing your adrenals using Stress Relief.

 Contact me to book your appointment to attain your health goals!